fusionpbx/fusionpbx-install.sh/README.md

 ## Operating Systems
 ### Debian
-Debian 8 is the preferred operating system by the FreeSWITCH developers.
+Debian 9 is the preferred operating system by the FreeSWITCH developers.
 It supports the latest video dependencies.
 If you want to do video mixing use Debian.
-Download Debian 8 Jessie from here https://cdimage.debian.org/cdimage/archive/
+Download Debian 9 Stretch from here https://cdimage.debian.org/cdimage/release/current-live/

 ```sh
 wget -O - https://raw.githubusercontent.com/fusionpbx/fusionpbx-install.sh/master/debian/pre-install.sh | sh;